We are excited to share our plans for the future of women and girls’ coverage at News Deeply.

 Note that News Deeply considers the publication date to be the date marked on the story, and is not responsible for any content that you choose to repost.

 News Deeply material may not to be provided, in whole or in part, directly or indirectly, to third parties or affiliates for redistribution through those entities, unless you have received prior written approval from News Deeply.

-You may not automatically or systematically republish all or the majority of our material from our sites; all stories must be chosen individually for republishing.
+You may not automatically or systematically republish any material from our sites; all stories must be chosen individually for republishing.

 You may not sell our content or republish it for commercial purposes without our prior written consent.

 We reserve the right to request that any partner ceases republication of our content, including but not limited to if the guidelines listed above not being followed.